safariant/https-code.earthengine.google.com-scriptPath-users-2Fevanomondi-2FpH_CaCO3-3ASOIL-20MODELLING/README.md

-This code is for modeling the spatial distribution of Soil CaCO3 and pH in Northern Iran
+This code is for modelling the spatial distribution of Soil CaCO3 and pH in Northern Iran using google earth engine